roboyu/roboyu.github.io/index.md

 - <font color='red'>Motion Planning</font>
 - Deep Reinforcement Learning

 My current research goal is to explore the autonomy of 🤖, especially in unknown and complex environments, still achieving robust and agile behavior.
-I have a broad interest in related field, furthermore, I also show solicitude for generality of 🤖.
+I have a broad interest in related field
+Furthermore, I also show solicitude for generality of 🤖.

 ---